 Vegan Mug Brownie Ingredients

-You’ll need an 8-ounce microwave-safe mug, and a fork to stir.
+You’ll need a standard 8-ounce or 10-ounce microwave-safe mug, and a fork to stir.

 Outside of your mug, here’s everything you’ll need: